HarryBY1149/Project1/README.md

-# Project1
-this is the repo for project1
+Recipe Finder uses the Edamam suite of API's to take in user input and search for recipes.
+The app dynamically displays result, including nutritional information, and allows for temporary database storage via firebase.

+Built with HTML5, CSS3, JS, J.Query, and Firebase.

 hosted with firebase at https://my-recipes-storage.firebaseapp.com/

-uses the Edamam suite of API's to search for recipes and return ingredients and nutrition information.

-stores liked recipes in firebase on a per session basis.